NaeuralEdgeProtocol/NaeuralEdgeProtocol.github.io/README.md

 ### Use case

-Consider a team developing a "continuous education with a twist" application for mobile devices.
+Consider a team developing a "continuous education with a twist" app for mobile devices.
 This application enables users to learn new skills through a gamified experience, covering a broad spectrum of content from elementary school math to advanced topics like programming, quantum physics, and information theory for postgraduate students.
 The application operates on a freemium model, offering basic content for free while providing access to premium content through a monthly subscription.

 ### Web 2.0 challenges